- Language Arts

 Religion in Grade 1 emphasizes God as our Creator and loving parent, with special emphasis on the lives and examples of the saints.
 To further enhance their studies, the students are given the unique privilege of visiting the sequestered sisters at the Carmelite Monastery.
 Each student is also assigned a prayer pal with the sisters, offering the children first-hand appreciation of the power and gift of prayer.

 Grade 1 students continue meaningful, hands-on science using the Full Option Science System (FOSS) program.
 They learn to grow plants in different ways—from seeds, cuttings, and bulbs.
-Students also study air and weather during the year and take turns as the classroom meteorologist.
+Students also study air and weather—including taking a field trip to Skydive Monterey Bay to see how parachutes work—and take turns as the classroom meteorologist.

 Using the Teachers’ Curriculum Institute (TCI) program, Grade 1 students study their school and family cultures in an interactive and collaborative way.
 Students create a classroom culture by defining how we get along with each other in a school environment, create classroom rules and connect them to city laws, and take field trips to places like City Hall and the police station.
 Students also begin learning about maps and geography.
 Students have opportunities to celebrate their family cultures, learn about others’ family traditions, and what makes families special.